-- Move the seat forward or rearward by sliding the control (A) forward or rearward. - Raise or lower the entire seat by moving the control (A) up or down. - Adjust the seatback by tilting the top of the control (B) forward or rearward.
+- Move the seat forward or rearward by sliding the control (1) forward or rearward. - Raise or lower the front part of the seat cushion by moving the front of the control (1) up or down. - Raise or lower the entire seat by moving the rear of the control (1) up or down. - Adjust the seatback by tilting the top of the control (2) forward or rearward.

-See Reclining Seatbacks on page 3-5.
+See Reclining Seatbacks on page 3-4.

-Increase or decrease lumbar support by pressing the front or rear of the control (C).
+Increase or decrease lumbar support by pressing the front or rear of the control (3).